5 Signs You’re Ready to Sign Up For An Ultramarathon

 CTS Ultramarathon Coach

-Runners who are thinking of making the jump to ultramarathon distances frequently ask me what they should do to prepare for that jump in mileage and how they will know they are ready.
-While it is, like many things in this sport, often a matter of individual circumstances, I have, over the years, compiled a list of the five signs you are ready for your first ultramarathon:
+Runners who are thinking of making the jump to ultramarathon distances frequently ask me what they should do to prepare for the increase in mileage and how they will know they are ready.
+As with many things in this sport, that’s often a matter of individual circumstances.
+However, over the years I have compiled a list of the five common signs I see from athletes when they are ready to step up to their first ultramarathon:

 Enjoying This Article?
 Get More Free Running Training Tips